 Creativity, critical thinking and technical skills all come together as students are immersed all aspects of filmmaking—directing, writing, cinematography, lighting, and editing.

-Students receive thorough, rigorous training designed to develop their individual talents and give them the tools, experience and discipline necessary for a successful film acting career.
+Students receive thorough, rigorous training designed to develop their individual talents and give them the tools, experience and discipline necessary for a successful acting career.

 Digital Arts, Animation, & Game Design